aamador0202/golang_app/README.md

 ```
 The application is set to listen on port 8080.

 The `limit` value will display a certain amount of information from the queried URLs provided in the golang assignment file.
+In the example above the `limit` value is set to `10` so it will display 10 counts of information found in the URLs that are being queried.

 The sortKey value has 2 valid values which are `views` and `relevanceScore`.
 Using any other value will display a message saying